MCP-connect

 MCP Connect

-- Protocol Translation: Converts HTTP/HTTPS requests to Stdio communication.
+- Protocol Translation: Converts HTTP/HTTPS requests to Stdio communication

-- Tunnel Support: Built-in support for Ngrok tunnel.
+- Tunnel: Built-in support for Ngrok tunnel

 How It Works